This bank manager quit his job and loves new life

 Although I never got to the point where I felt like I was completely losing myself, as I did with Patrick Bateman, I felt the real me slip out of my mind.
 The way I spoke, the way I walked, and even the jokes I laughed at, seemed strange to me.

 As soon as I pulled into the parking lot, I put on my company face.
-Whenever I came to the office and was on the phone with a good friend, the latter noticed when greeting my colleagues that the pitch and the tone of my voice had changed.
+Whenever I came to the office and was on the phone with a good friend, he or she noticed when greeting my colleagues that the pitch and tone of my voice had changed.
 I had learned not to contradict every time I felt humiliated, disrespected, ignored, or offended.
 I knew I couldn’t speak sincerely.

 Since I quit, I feel free and can not only give myself as I am, but also as I want to be.
 I can be authentic in dealing with others, fully share my experiences and weaknesses and be and work with people who encourage and support me.